 Complex carbohydrates provide your body with the energy it needs.
 They are considered "good" for the body because of their complex structure.
-As they have a complex structure the body takes more time to break them down and digest and you blood sugar rises slowly after eating complex carbohydrates.
-Plant based foods like whole grains, fruits, and vegetables give your body the energy it needs and fiber, minerals and vitamins as well.
+As they have a complex structure the body takes more time to break them down and digest and your blood sugar rise slowly after eating complex carbohydrates.
+Plant-based foods like whole grains, fruits, and vegetables give your body the energy it needs and fiber, minerals and vitamins as well.

 Remember that if you consume more carbohydrates, protein, or calories than you need, then it is converted to fat in the body.
 This increases your risk of obesity.
 Be sensible in what you eat and limit your portion sizes.
 Avoid foods that contain processed foods and foods that simple carbohydrates.

-Besides a diet which has adequate calories you need protein.
+Besides a diet which has adequate calories, you need protein.
 These are the building block for all your cells, tissues and organs.
-Include healthy source of protein in your diet like poultry, fish, legumes (lentils and beans), and limit red meat and processed meats.
+Include a healthy source of protein in your diet like poultry, fish, legumes (lentils and beans), and limit red meat and processed meats.

 Drink plenty of water as it is needed for several functions of the body like digestion, absorption, and the transport of nutrients for energy.
 Water helps to remove waste and toxins from your body as well.
 An average person should drink six to eight glasses of water daily.

-According to experts you should eat three meals and three snacks a day.
+According to experts, you should eat three meals and three snacks a day.
 Limit the serving size in each meal and snack and avoid going over three to four hours without eating something.
 Eating a balanced diet that has all the minerals and vitamins you need will boost your health and immunity.
-Healthy diet can help to prevent illness and boost your recovery from an illness as well.
+A healthy diet can help to prevent illness and boost your recovery from an illness as well.

 So, make smart choices in your food and your body will thank you.